RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps4.rst

 1. Old McDonald had a farm.
 He records the animals on his farm in a dictionary called 'animals'.
 See comments for instructions...

-.. tabbed:: ps4_pb1

-   .. tab:: Problem

 .. activecode:: ps_4_1

    animals = {'cows': 2, 'chickens': 8, 'pigs': 4, 'mice': 72, 'cats': 9,'dogs': 1}

 	# Write code to look up the number of chickens
    # Old McDonald recorded and assign it to the
    # variable num_chickens.
    # (Do not hard-code values! num_chickens = 8 will not earn points.)

    # Write code to add the key-value pair "yak":3
    # to the dictionary stored in the variable called animals.

    # Write code to increase the value for the key
    # "dogs" in the animals dictionary we've provided) by 1.

    ====

    import test
    try:
       test.testEqual(num_chickens, animals['chickens'])
    except:
       print "either num_chickens or animal['chickens'] is undefined"

    try:
       test.testEqual(animals['yak'], 3)
    except:
       print "key 'yak' is not set in dictionary num_chickens"

    test.testEqual(animals['dogs'], 2)

-   .. tab:: Solution

-      .. activecode:: ps_4_1s

-         animals = {'cows': 2, 'chickens': 8, 'pigs': 4, 'mice': 72, 'cats': 9,'dogs': 1}

-         # Write code to look up the number of chickens
-         # Old McDonald recorded and assign it to the
-         # variable num_chickens.
-         # (Do not hard-code values! num_chickens = 8 will not earn points.)

-         num_chickens = animals["chickens"]

-         # Write code to add the key-value pair "yak":3
-         # to the dictionary stored in the variable called animals.

-         animals["yak"] = 3

-         # Write code to increase the value for the key
-         # "dogs" in the animals dictionary we've provided) by 1.

-         animals["dogs"] = animals["dogs"] + 1

-         ====

-         import test
-         try:
-            test.testEqual(num_chickens, animals['chickens'])
-         except:
-            print "either num_chickens or animal['chickens'] is undefined"

-         try:
-            test.testEqual(animals['yak'], 3)
-         except:
-            print "key 'yak' is not set in dictionary num_chickens"

-         test.testEqual(animals['dogs'], 2)

 2. See comments in code for instructions.

-.. tabbed:: ps4_pb2

-   .. tab:: Problem

 .. activecode:: ps_4_2

    lp = ["hello","arachnophobia","lamplighter","inspirations","ice","amalgamation","programming","Python"]

    # How many characters are in each element of list lp?
    # Write code to print the length (number of characters)
    # of each element of the list on a separate line.
    ## (Do not write 8+ lines of code to do this.
 Use a for loop.)

    # The output you get should be:
    # 5
    # 13
    # 11
    # 12
    # 3
    # 12
    # 11
    # 6

    # Now write code to print out each element of
    # list lp IF the length of the element is
    # an even number.

    ====

    print "\n---\n\n"
    print "There are no tests for this problem."

-   .. tab:: Solution

-      .. activecode:: ps_4_2s

-            lp = ["hello","arachnophobia","lamplighter","inspirations","ice","amalgamation","programming","Python"]

-            # How many characters are in each element of list lp?
-            # Write code to print the length (number of characters)
-            # of each element of the list on a separate line.
-            ## (Do not write 8+ lines of code to do this.
-Use a for loop.)

-            # The output you get should be:
-            # 5
-            # 13
-            # 11
-            # 12
-            # 3
-            # 12
-            # 11
-            # 6

-            for i in lp:
-                print len(i)

-            # Now write code to print out each element of
-            # list lp IF the length of the element is
-            # an even number.

-            for i in lp:
-                if len(i) % 2 == 0:
-                    print i

             ====